-Cook's Notes: I use White Lily flour.
+Cook's Notes: For a little more zing, add in the zest from the lemon.
 For this recipe, I used juice from Meyer lemons, but you may substitute regular lemons from the grocery store.
-The Meyer is a bit of a sweeter lemon, but I think that there is enough sugar to compensate for the difference though you may like a little more.
+The Meyer is a bit of a sweeter lemon, but I think that there is enough sugar to compensate for the difference, though you may like it a bit sweeter.

 Requires Adobe Reader - download it free!

 ©Deep South Dish